josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 # 🧭 What This Pack Is Tracking
-**First created:** 2026-08-01 | **Last updated:** 2026-08-16
+**First created:** 2026-08-01 | **Last updated:** 2026-08-19
 *Defining the perimeter of a live wartime cyber timeline without pretending that attribution is cleaner than it is.*

 ---

 ## 🛰️ Orientation

 This pack tracks cyber incidents affecting the systems through which states continue to function during the Iran war.

-It also tracks the cluster, attribution, policy, rhetoric and stakeholder developments needed to interpret those incidents without turning context into proof.
+It also tracks the cluster, attribution, commissioning, publicity, narrative, policy, rhetoric and stakeholder developments needed to interpret those incidents without turning context into proof.